eth-sri/eth-sri.github.io/_blogposts/mnbab.md

 ![Convex hull ReLU abstraction](/assets/blog/mn-bab/ConvexHull.png){: .blogpost-img50}

 However, considering one neuron at a time comes with a fundamental precision limit, called the [(single-neuron) convex relaxation barrier](https://proceedings.neurips.cc/paper/2019/hash/246a3c5544feb054f3ea718f61adfa16-Abstract.html).
 It has since been [shown](https://www.sri.inf.ethz.ch/publications/singh2019krelu), that this limit can be overcome by considering multiple neurons jointly, thereby capturing interactions between these neurons and obtaining tighter bounds.
-We illustrate this improvement, showing ae projection of the 4d input-output space of two neurons, below.
+We illustrate this improvement, showing a projection of the 4d input-output space of two neurons, below.

 ![PRIMA ReLU abstraction](/assets/blog/mn-bab/PRIMA.png){: .blogpost-img50}